rayhotate/pose_detection_with_llama3/analysis_report.md

 ### True Positives (Correct Turning Assistance Detection)

-**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_59.jpg`
+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_138.jpg`
 - **Evaluation**: Both human and LLM correctly identified turning assistance
-- **LLM Reasoning**:   The image depicts a man standing beside a hospital bed, where another man is lying on his back, covered with a white sheet and a pillow.
-The man standing has short dark hair and is dressed in a blue...
+- **LLM Reasoning**:   The image depicts a patient lying in a hospital bed, with a nurse standing beside them.
+The patient is positioned on their back, with their head resting on a pillow and their body covered by a white...
 - **Key Features**: Active physical contact, proper positioning, clear movement intent

-**Image**: `fundamentals-of-turning-and-cushion-placement-when-person-can-assist---1-how-to-turn_frame_44.jpg`
+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_63.jpg`
 - **Evaluation**: Both human and LLM correctly identified turning assistance
-- **LLM Reasoning**:   **Analysis of the Image**  The image depicts two women in scrubs attending to a person lying on a bed.
-The woman in dark blue scrubs is positioned with her hands on the patient's hips, while the wom...
+- **LLM Reasoning**:   **Analysis of the Image**  **People Present:**  *   A patient is visible, lying on their back with their head turned to the right. *   Two nurses are present, standing on either side of the bed.  **...
 - **Key Features**: Active physical contact, proper positioning, clear movement intent

 ### True Negatives (Correct Non-Turning Detection)

-**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_166.jpg`
+**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_9.jpg`
 - **Evaluation**: Both human and LLM correctly identified non-turning scenario
-- **LLM Reasoning**:   **Step 1: Analyze the image for key elements.**  The image shows a nurse standing beside a patient's bed, with the patient lying on their back covered by a blue blanket.
-The nurse is wearing blue sc...
+- **LLM Reasoning**:   The image depicts a serene scene of a man standing beside a bed in a hospital room.
+The man, dressed in a light blue polo shirt and black pants, stands with his hands clasped in front of him, facing...
 - **Key Features**: No physical contact for turning, different care activities

-**Image**: `fundamentals-of-turning-and-cushion-placement-when-person-can-assist---1-how-to-turn_frame_4.jpg`
+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_21.jpg`
 - **Evaluation**: Both human and LLM correctly identified non-turning scenario
-- **LLM Reasoning**:   **Analysis of the Image**  The image shows a woman lying on a table with two women standing beside her.
-The woman on the left is wearing dark blue scrubs and has her hands clasped together in front ...
+- **LLM Reasoning**:   The image shows a serene hospital room scene, where a patient is reclining in a white hospital bed, wearing a light blue hospital gown with small grey spots.
+A white pillow supports his head, and a ...
 - **Key Features**: No physical contact for turning, different care activities

 ### Notable Disagreements

-**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_14.jpg`
+**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_65.jpg`
+- **Human Evaluation**: True
+- **LLM Evaluation**: False
+- **LLM Reasoning**:   **Step 1: Identify the people present in the image.**  There is a patient lying on a bed, and a healthcare professional standing beside the bed.  **Step 2: Determine if there is direct physical cont...
+- **Analysis of Disagreement**: LLM possibly over-interpreted preparatory positioning

+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_130.jpg`
 - **Human Evaluation**: False
 - **LLM Evaluation**: True
-- **LLM Reasoning**:   The image depicts a man standing beside a hospital bed, where another man lies on his back.
-The standing man, dressed in a light blue polo shirt and black pants, has his hands clasped together in fr...
+- **LLM Reasoning**:   The image depicts a serene hospital room scene, where a patient lies comfortably on a bed, accompanied by a nurse attending to her needs.
+The patient, an elderly woman with gray hair, is dressed in ...
 - **Analysis of Disagreement**: LLM possibly over-interpreted preparatory positioning

-**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_140.jpg`
+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_55.jpg`
 - **Human Evaluation**: False
 - **LLM Evaluation**: True
-- **LLM Reasoning**:   The image depicts a medical setting, with a patient lying in a hospital bed and a healthcare professional attending to them.
-The scene is set against a backdrop of a hospital room, with various medi...
-- **Analysis of Disagreement**: LLM possibly over-interpreted preparatory positioning

-**Image**: `fundamentals-of-turning-and-cushion-placement-when-person-can-assist---1-how-to-turn_frame_14.jpg`
-- **Human Evaluation**: True
-- **LLM Evaluation**: False
-- **LLM Reasoning**:   The image depicts a scene where a patient is lying on a hospital bed, with two women in blue scrubs attending to them.
-The patient is wearing light blue scrubs and white shoes, and is positioned on ...
+- **LLM Reasoning**:   The image shows a patient lying on their stomach in a hospital bed, with two nurses standing on either side of the bed.
+The nurses are wearing blue scrubs with green lanyards around their necks, and...
 - **Analysis of Disagreement**: LLM possibly over-interpreted preparatory positioning